 Volunteering is an American tradition that has made an immeasurable contribution to communities, organizations, and individuals throughout the country.
 Volunteers are integral to the success and function of the National Park Service (NPS).
 Authorized by Public Law (PL) 91-357, the NPS Volunteers-In-Parks (VIP) Program can accept and use voluntary help and services from the public in a way that is mutually beneficial to the NPS and the volunteer.

 Director’s Order #7: Volunteers-In-Parks (DO-7) provides direction to NPS staff who are responsible for and involved in implementing the VIP Program in parks and programs.
 This document, Reference Manual #7: Volunteers-In-Parks (RM-7), provides information needed to implement the requirements of DO-7 to help parks and programs plan and manage their volunteer programs.
-Links to other supporting resources are provided throughout this document.

 (see DO-7, § 2)

 Public Law 91-357, more commonly known as the Volunteers in the Parks Act of 1969 (54 USC 102301), was enacted in 1970.
-An amendment (PL 98-11) dated March 28, 1983, extended this program to include National Trails in Section II of the National Trails System Act.
+An amendment (PL 98-11) dated March 28, 1983, extended this program to include components of the National Trails System (e.g., national scenic, national historic and national recreation trails) in the National Trails System Act.

 Establishing Local Policy

 The overarching policies and procedures needed to operate an effective, consistent volunteer program are documented in DO-7 and this reference manual.
 Unique circumstances within parks and programs, however, require local-level decisions.
-Therefore, each participating park or program must establish local policy, as an extension of DO-7 and RM-7 and should include the park’s or program’s standard operating procedures and is commonly referred to as the volunteer handbook.
-Local policies are authorities delegated to superintendent/manager of each park unit or program office for which they are accountable, and should include guidance on:
+Therefore, each participating park or program must establish local policy, as an extension of DO-7 and RM-7, on its engagement of volunteers.
+Local policy should include the park or program’s standard operating procedures and may be referred to as the volunteer handbook.
+Local policies are authorities delegated to the Superintendent/Manager of each park unit or program office for which they are accountable, and should include guidance on:

-Vulnerable populations (e.g., children/youth, court-ordered community service, inmates, etc.)
+- Vulnerable populations (e.g., children/youth, court-ordered community service, inmates, etc.)

-Orientation and training
+- Orientation and training

-Uniform management and disposal
+- Uniform management and disposal

-Allowable expense types and limits for reimbursements (e.g., cap on per diem)
+- Allowable expense types and limits for reimbursements (e.g., cap on per diem)

-Limited liability and/or thresholds for volunteer use of personal property
+- Limited liability and/or thresholds for volunteer use of personal property

 - Awards and recognition